altayaydemir/altay-dot-wtf/data/articles/dear-state-pls-stop-lying.md

 date: '2020-02-22'
 ---

-_Managing UI state is hard._

-Or we make it hard for ourselves by not paying attention.
+Is managing UI state is hard, or we make it hard for ourselves by not paying attention?

-_How?_ 🤔
+How do we do that? 🤔

 We have this React component fetches the list of something and renders accordingly.